Terminals of Los Angeles International Airport: Terminal 8

-Terminal 8 was originally called Concourse 8 because it does not have its own passenger processing facilities (ticketing, security checkpoint or baggage claim) and relies on the facilities located in Terminal 7.
+Terminal 8 was originally called Concourse 8 or Satellite 8 because it does not have its own passenger processing facilities (ticketing, security checkpoint or baggage claim) and relies on the facilities located in Terminal 7.
 The building was redeveloped in 1982, ahead of the 1984 Olympics.

 Tom Bradley International Terminal (Terminal B)

-The Tom Bradley International Terminal (TBIT), also referred as Terminal B, has 40 gates: Gates 130–225.
-The terminal hosts 29 airlines, mostly those based outside of the United States.
+The Tom Bradley International Terminal (TBIT), also referred as "'Terminal B'", has 40 gates: Gates 130–225.
+The terminal hosts more than 45 airlines, primarily foreign carriers.

-The massive terminal is separated into several different areas: North Concourse (9 gates: 130–135, 137, 139, 141); Bus Gates (6 gates: 136, 138, 140, 142, 144, 146); South Concourse (10 gates: 148, 150–157, 159); West Gates (15 gates: 201A, 201B, 202–208, 209A, 209B, 210A, 210B, 221, 225); and the Bus Port.
-The Bus Gates and the Bus Port are used to shuttle passengers from the remote check-in area at Terminal 1, between Terminals B and 2, and between Terminal B and nine satellite gates located remotely on the west side of the LAX airfield.
+The massive terminal is separated into five different areas: